-I am a researcher at Karolinska Institutet at the Department of Medical Epidemiology and Biostatistics.
+I am a researcher in molecular cancer epidemiology at Karolinska Institutet at the Department of Medical Epidemiology and Biostatistics.
 I am also a scientific project leader in the unique, prospective mammography screening and breast cancer cohort KARMA, including over 70,000 participants [karmastudy.org] (Gabrielson et al. IJE 2017).
 The overarching goal of KARMA is to reduce the incidence and mortality of breast cancer by focusing on individualised screening and prevention.

 I graduated with a PhD in Biomedicine from Örebro University in Sweden in 2013, specialising on breast cancer cell biology.
 I have an undergraduate degree in Biomedicine (combined BSc/MSc) from Örebro University.

 My research focuses on the aetiology of breast cancer with an emphasis on the molecular epidemiology of breast cancer risk and mammographic density.

 Since 2014 I have focused on setting up and conducting research within three target areas: